BBN Constraint on Heavy Neutrino Production and Decay

 It is worth noting that the orange shaded region disappears for heavy neutrino mass above $\sim140$\,MeV.
 In this mass range, the heavy neutrino to pion decay channel opens up which is a two-body decay.
-Comparing the decay coefficients in Eqs.~\eqref{eq:LeptonicDecayCoeff} and \eqref{eq:nu4topion}, this gives a boost factor of $\sim(10^2-10^3)$ in the $\nu_4$'s total decay rate.
+Comparing the decay coefficients in Eqs.~\eqref{eq:LeptonicDecayCoeff} and \eqref{eq:nu4tomeson}, this gives a boost factor of $\sim(10^2-10^3)$ in the $\nu_4$'s total decay rate.
 For the lifetime to remain comparable or longer than 1 second, a much smaller mixing parameter $|U_{e4}|^2$ is required.
-This effect also manifests as the down turn of the $\tau_4=1$ second curve when $m_4$ goes above the pion mass threshold.
-As a result, the orange shaded region quickly shrinks to below the thermalization line where the freeze-in production is too low and temporary matter domination does not occur.
+This effect manifests as the down turn of the constant lifetime ($\tau_4=1\,$sec) contours when $m_4$ goes above the pion mass threshold, and the corresponding production mechanism quickly switches from freeze out to freeze in.
+As a result, the orange shaded region quickly disappears below the thermalization line where the freeze-in production is too low and temporary matter domination does not occur.

 Next, we move on to discuss the effects of heavy neutrino decay on the primordial element abundances.
 We focus on deuterium and helium, which are the most produced nuclei from BBN and their abundances are the most precisely measured~\cite{ParticleDataGroup:2022pth}